Tornadoes of 2000: Events

+United States yearly total

 January

 There were 16 tornadoes confirmed in the U.S. in January.

 January 3

 A small, but damaging outbreak of 11 tornadoes impacted Arkansas, Mississippi, Indiana, and Kentucky.

 February

 There were 56 tornadoes confirmed in the U.S. in February.

 February 13–14

 A storm system spawned strong tornadoes across the Southeast on February 13, killing 19 people and injuring 175, making it the deadliest outbreak in the year.
 All the deaths occurred in Southwestern Georgia.
 The most notable tornado was an F3 storm that caused 11 fatalities in the city of Camilla.
 Several other states, such as Alabama, Arkansas, Florida, and Tennessee were affected on the February 13, and a few weak tornadoes struck the Carolinas on the February 14.

 March

 There were 102 tornadoes confirmed in the U.S. in March.